Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 WF: short for "Windforce," a legendary bow that is best known for its high chance of knocking back enemies.

-WH: short for "The Witching Hour," a high-tier belt that is notorious for dramatically boosting a character's damage potential because of attack speed and critical hit damage bonuses.
+WH: short for "The Witching Hour," a legendary belt that is notorious for dramatically boosting a character's damage potential because of attack speed and critical hit damage bonuses.

 Wiz: short for "Wizard," a ranged intelligence-based class in D3 that specializes in elemental spells.